John Howson (priest)

-John Saul Howson (5 May 1816 – 1885), British divine, was born at Giggleswick-on-Craven, Yorkshire.
+John Saul Howson (5 May 1816 – 15 December 1885) was a British divine and school master, who served as Dean of Chester Cathedral and Principal of Liverpool College.

 Early and private life

-Howson's father was head-master of Giggleswick School.
+Howson was born at Giggleswick-on-Craven, Yorkshire.
+His father was head-master of Giggleswick School.
 His nephew George William Saul Howson (1860–1919) was a reforming headmaster of Gresham's School, Holt, Norfolk, between 1900 and his death.

 After attending the school, he went to Trinity College, Cambridge.
 Graduating BA in 1837 and MA in 1840, he became private tutor at Cambridge to the Marquess of Sligo and the Marquess of Lorne.